Where Have All the Fathers Gone?

 However, contrary to the sentiments of our culture and though our society is only beginning to recognize it, the presence of fathers within the home is vital to the moral integrity of a society.
 The short-term effects are already far too evident as statistics reveal that the loss of fathers is reverberating throughout the world in the form of social pathologies ranging from teen pregnancy to drug abuse.

-Fatherless children are five times more likely to be poor and twice as likely to drop out of school as children who with both parents.
+Fatherless children are five times more likely to be poor and twice as likely to drop out of school as children who live with both parents.

 Boys, without proper male role models, look to other sources for the male bonding they need.
-In the inner that often entails gangs while in the suburbs it tends to be online.
+In the inner cities that often entails gangs while in the suburbs it tends to be online.

-“According to the latest statistics, the increase in the proportion of single-parent families accounted for about half of the overall increase in child from 1979 through to 1987.”
+“According to the latest statistics, the increase in the proportion of single-parent families accounted for about half of the overall increase in child poverty from 1979 through to 1987.”

-warn us about the power of fatherhood, as well as the long-lasting impact that fatherhood has on us all.
+The Scriptures warn us about the power of fatherhood, as well as the long-lasting impact that fatherhood has on us all.
 Exodus 20:4-6.”
 Fatherlessness is the most harmful demographic trend of this generation

 The apple doesn’t fall far from the tree